WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 Scale up collateral production and demand generation with modular content marketing.
 Creators can do this by tailoring modules for individual use cases, audiences, and channels.

-We’re all familiar with the increasing demand for marketing to prove ROI while producing personalized content under tight time constraints.
+We’re all familiar with the increasing demand for marketing to prove ROI while producing deeply relevant marketing content under tight time constraints.
 As marketing departments everywhere face both budget and resource cutbacks, mastering the art of doing more with less is high on the priority list of every marketer at the moment.

 Sales teams

 Presenting prospects with sales collateral that isn’t personalized based on their particular profession, use case, or interest, runs the risk of losing their attention.
-Without a modular content strategy, creating this collateral can be overly time-consuming.
+Without a modular content strategy, creating multiple versions of digital assets can be overly time-consuming.

 A modular content strategy can also combine with digital content creation tools that grant everyone an easy way to make online digital brochures.
-This combination means sales teams can create more personalized sales collateral for themselves without having to wait for marketing or creatives to act as a go-between.
+This combination means sales teams can create more personalized sales collateral for themselves without needing much interference from brand teams – or suffering through a drawn-out approval process.

 Sales enablement